-Townhomes must be set back from public streets a minimum of twenty-five (25) feet from garages and a minimum of twenty (20) feet from other parts of the building.
-Buildings must be set back from side yards a minimum of ten feet and from rear yards a minimum of fifteen feet

-- G. Parking.
-A minimum of fifty percent (50%) of townhomes must have a twocar garage.
-The remaining townhomes must have a one-car garage and provide off-street parking for an additional one and one-half cars per unit. - H. Fences/Walls.
-A six foot high masonry wall, approved by the Architectural Review Committee and the Planning & Zoning Commission, shall be placed between the project and the adjacent zones.
-This requirement may be waived, at the sole and absolute discretion of the City Council, for adjacent residential zones.

-- I. Garbage Collection.
-A project may elect to use individual trash receptacles provided by the City to collect garbage, or may elect to contract with a private sanitation company for garbage collection.
+- side of the street.
+They must otherwise meet the Construction and Development Standards. - E. Set Backs.
+Buildings must be set back from public streets a minimum of twenty-five (25) feet and a minimum of twenty (20) feet from private streets.
+Buildings must be set back from side yards a minimum of ten (10) feet and form rear yards a minimum of fifteen (15) feet. - F. Parking.
+A minimum of seventy-five percent (75%) of the units must have a two-car garage.
+The remaining units must have a one-car garage.
+Additional off-street parking must be provided at the rate of one space for each two units. - G. Fences/Walls.
+A six foot high masonry wall, approved by the Planning and Zoning Commission, shall be placed between the project and the adjacent I-1 or C-1 zone. - H. Garbage Collection.
+A project may elect to use individual trash receptacles provided by the city to collect garbage, or may elect to contract with a private sanitation company for garbage collection.
 If City receptacles are elected, all requirements of the City must be met.
-If a private provider is elected, collection dumpsters must be kept enclosed behind six foot high gated, masonry walls. - J. Design Theme.
+If a private provider is elected, collection dumpsters must be kept enclosed behind six foot high gated, masonry walls. - I. Design Theme.
 Each project should have a design theme (Spanish, Swiss, Colonial, etc.), which must be maintained throughout the development.
-The Architectural Review Committee and the Planning and Zoning Commission shall review and approve the theme and architectural design during the plat approval process. - K. Recreation.
-Each project must maintain adequate common area, in the sole and absolute discretion of the City Council, to provide active recreation opportunities for the residents.
+The Planning and Zoning Commission shall review and approve the theme and architectural design during the plat approval process. - J. Recreation.
+Each project must maintain adequate common area to provide active recreation opportunities for the residents.
 The type of activity may be geared to the potential resident.
 Examples include, but are not limited to, commercial grade playground equipment, swimming pools, tennis courts, or clubhouses (with specified activities to be conducted therein).
-The City may require more or higher quality recreation opportunities, or more open space than initially proposed, based upon the extent and quality of the other standards provided. - L. Height Restrictions.
-Units may not exceed thirty feet in height, measured from the grade to the elevation of the square of the building. - M. Exterior Building Material.
-All units must be constructed entirely of stucco, masonry product (hardi-plant), or similar material specifically approved by the Architectural Review Committee and the Planning and Zoning Commission during the design and architectural review process. - N. Roof Pitch.
+The City may require more or higher quality recreation opportunities, or more open space than initially proposed, based upon the extent and quality of the other standards provided. - K. Height Restrictions.
+Units may not exceed thirty feet in height, measured from the grade to the elevation of the square of the building. - L. Dwelling Size.
+The minimum dwelling size shall be one thousand two hundred (1,200) square feet finished floor area. - M. Exterior Building Material.
+All units must be constructed entirely of stucco, masonry product (hardi-plant), or similar material specifically approved by the Planning and Zoning Commission during the design and architectural review process. - N. Roof Pitch.
 The minimum roof pitch shall be 6/12. - O. Rain Gutters.
 Each unit shall have rain gutters on all eaves where the roof will allow water to flow, with down spouts. - P. Landscaping.
 All common areas and limited common areas shall be fully landscaped, including automatic sprinkler systems.
-In the event the mayor or city council declares a water shortage or potential shortage, the city may dictate the watering schedule for all common and limited common areas. - Q. Home Owner's Association.
+In the event the mayor or city council declares a water shortage or potential shortage, the city may dictate the watering schedule for all common and limited common areas.

+- Q. Home Owner's Association.
 Each project shall have a home owner's association, which shall be responsible to maintain, at a minimum, all common areas, recreational activities provided, private streets, and off street parking.
 The home owner's association shall also be responsible to dispose of all landscaping debris (lawn clippings, tree limbs, etc.). - R. Animals.
 No animals are allowed in the R-5 zone except those which can be, and are, maintained in a humane and healthy manor, indoors.
+(Ord.
+No. 7-20-05)